absorensen/numbers_go_brrrr/m0_introduction/s0_intro_to_computing.md

 lay the foundations for the choices dictating the rest of the guide.
 Though I have made some clearly defined choices about which tools to use in this guide, you should at all times use the right tool for the job.
 Not only in which language or framework you might choose, but in how you put together and design your systems using those tools.
-Part of the guide's strategy is going into greater detail about core concepts such as memory and then introduce you to a multitude of tools and concepts, also known as the "learn what to DuckDuckGo"-strategy.
+Part of my strategy is going into greater detail about core concepts such as memory and then introduce you to a multitude of tools and concepts, also known as the "learn what to DuckDuckGo"-strategy.
 Once you are ready to do a project of your own you can then go back to a handful of concepts and explore them in greater detail.
 The additional reading sections might be useful when going back.

-The guide will introduce concepts that aid some programs in producing faster results.
+I will introduce concepts that aid some programs in producing faster results.
 An important factor in reliable and performant systems is limitations.
 Usually, the word limitations carries a negative connotation.
 Very few people think less freedom or flexibility sounds particularly enticing, but in computing, limitations can be a wonderful thing to have and set.
 If you imagine a software project as the following: You are asked by your boss to design or purchase a vehicle.
 The first natural response from you would be "for what?".
 If your boss' answer is "for whatever", how do you pick out the correct vehicle?
 If your boss on the other hand had responded "for going down to the supermarket and do some shopping".
 Fine, you would be pretty close to a minivan or a station car.
 But if your boss said "for racing Formula 1", sure, those cars could enter the race and maybe get across the finish line, but if your boss had said "for COMPETING in Formula 1", you would have to assume that that type of car isn't something you can reasonably just go buy from a car manufacturer.
 You will have to build that car.
 Performant software programs work much in the same way.
 If you know you only have to render one type of object under a certain set of conditions, you can make simplifying assumptions that allow you to write simpler code and the software can be free to kick ass in that singular scenario.
 Sometimes a compiler can even step in and optimize the everliving crap out of your code, if you just supply